-Modern Dance I is an experiential course designed to give students an introductory experience and orientation to techniques and principles of modern dance.
-The primary learning experiences for this class will include but are not limited to: rhythmic development, stretch and strength warmup, use of gross motor skills including axial and locomotor skills, and cursory historical and socio-cultural inquiry.
-Of particular interests will be the basic socio-cultural and historical background of Modern dance specifically as it relates to the development of African American concert dance traditions.
+The course introduces the techniques and principles of modern dance.
+The primary learning experiences will include rhythmic development, stretch and strength warmup, use of gross motor skills, and cursory historical and sociocultural inquiry.
+Of particular interest will be the basic sociocultural and historical background of Modern dance specifically as it relates to the development of African American concert dance traditions.